PTRRR/Food-Mood/README.md

 A version of the app is already built in dist/js.

+The source files are stored in src/js and the data files are stored in dist/resources/data.
+All the data used in the visualization is stored in .json files parsed from .csv files.
+I removed several sections of the original files to reduce their weight.

 #### Dependencies: ####

 npm dependencies are included in the nodes_modules file.